vaneseltine/statistically/README.md

   </a>
 </p>

-*statistically* is an empty-featured -- that is, the opposite of full-featured -- Stata output parser.
+*statistically* is a Stata output parser.
+It's currently a rounding error away from useless.

 ### 🧙‍ Author